Far Away (Nickelback song): Music video

 The music video for "Far Away" was first shown on VH1's V-Spot.
-Filmed at Green Timbers Park in Surrey, British Columbia just outside Vancouver, the video starts with a couple in bed, when a cellphone rings and the husband is forced to leave.
+Filmed at Green Timbers Urban Forest Park in Surrey, British Columbia just outside Vancouver, the video starts with a couple in bed, when a cellphone rings and the husband is forced to leave.
 It is revealed that he is a firefighter, and has been called to help fight a forest fire.

 As the song moves on, we see the firefighters dropped right into the middle of the fire by a helicopter, which quickly overwhelms them and forces them to retreat.
 The husband goes back to help a fallen firefighter, and watches the helicopter leave without him.
 After the husband sees the helicopter leave, a large, fiery tree is seen falling, presumably onto him.
 This footage is inter-cut with his wife watching the news about the fire.

 Later, she receives a phone call, and breaks down, as it appears that she has been informed that her husband has died.
 She rushes outside to see several firefighters emerge from a truck...including her husband, covered in soot.
 She rushes to him and hugs him, and the video ends.

 The entire song also features inter-cuts to the band playing in a large, strobe light-filled red and orange room.

 VH1 later named this video as the third-best song on the Top 40 Videos of 2006, behind "Hips Don't Lie" by Shakira and ahead of "SexyBack" by Justin Timberlake.